-This is the eighth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the eighth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 In 2007, legislative reauthorization introduced substantial changes to the Magnuson-Stevens Fishery Conservation and Management Act, the primary federal law that governs the conservation of fisheries in U.S. federal waters.
 These changes—aimed at increasing economic and social benefits by ending overfishing and rebuilding fish stocks—had fisheries managers grappling with new terminology and a complex framework for determining the “right” amount of fish to catch.

 “At the time, the rewrite of the Magnuson-Stevens Act was so confusing,” said Dale Myer, who recently completed his third appointment to the Pacific Fishery Management Council.
 “Everyone had a different idea of what the law really said.”

 This confusion was exactly why the Fisheries Leadership & Sustainability Forum (Fisheries Forum), which provides policy-neutral support for the exploration of challenges and emerging issues facing our nation's federal fishery managers, held a 2010 Forum on the new terminology and methodology in the act.